ibm-cloud-docs/vpc/block_storage_vpc_about.md

 * No support for the IBM Z platform (s390x architecture) or {{site.data.keyword.bm_is_short}}.
 * Importing custom encrypted images are not supported.
 * Creating a custom image from a boot volume with customer-managed encryption is not supported.
+* Creating a custom image from a boot volume that is larger than 250 GB is not supported.
 * Migration of volumes across zones is not supported.
 * The `sdp` profile is not available in Chennai - Airtel (`in-che`), Mumbai - Airtel (`in-mum`), and Montreal (`ca-mon`) regions.